 Status and discussion of controversies in Hypertension followed by presentations of some additional topics related to hypertension ending with presentation and discussion of the participants own research

-PhD students must enrol in the PhD course ”Controversies in Hypertension”, at the Graduate School's website AND enrol in the DaHS annual meeting by submitting this form.
+PhD students must enrol in the PhD course ”Controversies in Hypertension”, at the Graduate School's website AND enrol in the DaHS annual meeting.
 Please see below for the course fee.
 PhD students must pay for participation in the annual meeting which covers board and lodging at the Hotel Klarskovgård, Korsør Lystskov 30, 4220 Korsør.
-As in previous years, if the participant submits an abstract, an it is accepted, participation in the annual meeting is free - therefore we strongly recommend the participants to submit an abstract according to the guidelines described at the website of DaHS.
+As in previous years, if the participant submits an abstract, an it is accepted, participation in the annual meeting is free - therefore you must submit an abstract according to the guidelines described at the website of DaHS.

 ECTS credits: 1,2

 Venue: Hotel Klarskovgård, Korsør Lystskov 30, 4220 Korsør

 The course is free of charge for PhD students enrolled in Danish universities.